frederic-perez/AmE-dictionary/data/idioms.md

 __come to terms with (someone or something)__ :nine::m: To begin to or make an effort to understand, accept, and deal with a difficult or problematic person, thing, or situation. _I should have the report ready for you by this afternoon, I just need to come to terms with this new software update first._ _I’ve tried, but I just can’t come to terms with Amy, she’s totally out of control!_
 __come to terms__ :two: Come to terms (about someone or something), and come to terms (on someone or something) [for two or more people]: To reach an accord on someone or something. _Ed and Alice came to terms about money._ _They did not come to terms on the price._
 __come to the fore__
+__come to the table__ To meet in order to negotiate or discuss how to resolve a particular issue or situation.
 __come to think of it__ :dart::two: _set phrase_ Used when one has had a sudden realization. _Yeah, come to think of it, Dave was at the party, too._ _Come to think of it, I haven’t seen too many bullshitters since the war started._
 __come together__ :four::hammer:
 __come-one-come-all__